-Health and Nutrition is something that most people talk about these days, but more important is that what they are talking is right or not.
+Health and Nutrition is something that most people talk about these days, but more important is what they are talking about right or not.
 Constipation and Piles are two very common conditions but most people don’t actually realize that constipation(Constipation in Hindi) is a problem and can lead to several other issues.

 There are a lot of foods that people completely exclude from their diets, because of mere misconceptions.
 A very prominent reason behind this is we don’t trust what we have been hearing from our elders (who used to be much healthier than us), but we trust people who somewhere somehow decides to write a blog or upload a video saying something based on their personal experience.

 The basic idea behind this is, just be natural.
 Below are some foods that actually help you to remain healthy, prevent constipation as well as have a healthy digestive system.